fabric/fabric/sites/docs/cli.rst

     supplying a specific, runtime private key file.
 Like ``ssh -i``, it builds an iterable of strings and may be given multiple times.

+    New in version 3.1: this also ends up in the ``authentication.identities`` :doc:`configuration value </concepts/configuration>` and will be referenced by `fabric.auth.OpenSSHAuthStrategy`, if in use.

     Default: ``[]``.

 .. option:: --prompt-for-login-password